AlexJ236/AlexJ236/README.md

 I'm a passionate and proactive Full-Stack Developer from Peru 🇵🇪, dedicated to crafting intuitive, impactful, and user-centric web applications.
 I enjoy tackling challenging problems and continuously learning new technologies to bring ideas to life.

-I'm particularly interested in roles that allow me to leverage my skills in modern JavaScript frameworks, TypeScript, and robust backend solutions.

 ---

 ## 🚀 My Featured Projects